kaykyb/monarkes/README.md

 # Monarkês

-Um bot simples do Twitter para incrementar as frases do Monark, do Flow Podcast.
+Um bot simples do Twitter para incrementar as frases do Monark do Flow Podcast.